Fra-Gri/Ising2D-StudyProject/README.md

 # Ising2D-StudyProject
-Study project of the Ising model in 2D, whit Metropolis and and Wolff algorithms.
+Study project of the Ising model in 2D, with Metropolis and and Wolff algorithms.